Keighley: Religion

 Muslims make up the second-largest religious group in the town.
 According to the 2011 census, there were more than 12,400 Muslims in Keighley in March of that year.
 Most had started coming to Britain in the 1960s from the Mirpur region of Azad Kashmir, in Pakistan, and the Sylhet region of Bangladesh.
 As of 2013, there were eight mosques in Keighley, including the purpose-built Markazi Jamia Masjid ('Central Community Mosque') in Emily Street and the purpose-built Jamia Masjid Ghosiyah (Ghosiyah Community Mosque – named after the saint Abdul Qadir Jilani), on Skipton Road.
 The rest are buildings which have been converted into Mosques, with the oldest being the Shahjalal Jami Masjid and Jamiah Quraniah (ShahJalal Community Mosque and Quran Teaching School – named after the saint Shah Jalal), on Temple Row, which was previously the Wesleyan Methodist Church, 1845–46.

 There is a Buddhist centre on Lawkholme Crescent, in the town centre.
 The Keighley Kadampa Buddhist Centre is used by lay and ordained Buddhist practitioners and also runs day and evening classes for newcomers to the faith.

 Sport

 Keighley Cougars are a semi-professional rugby league team based at Royd Ings Avenue.
 The ground's historical name is Lawkholme Lane but has been known as Cougar Park since 1992.

 Keighley RUFC rugby union team are based at Rose Cottage, Utley, and play in the amateur Yorkshire Second Division.

 Keighley Central F.C., was a football club that won the Yorkshire Football League Division 3 title in 1964.

 On 6 July 2014, Stage 2 of the 2014 Tour de France from York to Sheffield, passed through the town.
 It was also the location of the stage's intermediate sprint after 42.6 mi.
 The 20 points for the Points jersey was claimed by Blel Kadri of AG2R La Mondiale.

+Keighley Town FC, formally Eccleshill United, relocated to Keighley and adopted their current name in 2026.
+They are currently members of the and play at Cougar Park.